ericwd/ericwd.github.io/_pages/games.md

 # How to Use

 This is not a video -- it's interactive and the agent is solving it's environment in real time.

-To interact with it, first click the environment or the fullscreen button to focus the window.
+To interact with the WebGL:
+1. Click the environment or the fullscreen button to focus the window.
-Press <space> to reset the enironment and the agent will start again.
+2. Press `<spacebar>` to reset the enironment objects and have the agent begin a new run.

 # Details